DreymaR/BigBagKbdTrixPKL/README.md

 <br>

 **How do I get Colemak-DH with EPKL?**
 - EPKL by default gives you the standard Colemak for the [ANSI keyboard type][ISOANS].
-Here's how to get something else.
+Now let's choose something else.
 - As described above, open up the `Layout/Settings…` GUI from the EPKL tray menu.
 - To get the right layout, you should know your keyboard type. `ISO` has a key between <kbd>Z</kbd> and <kbd>LShift</kbd>, `ANS` not.
     - Don't worry about how your Enter key looks, but look for the ISO key at the lower left.